 Cholesterol moves through the bloodstream carried by different types of proteins called lipoproteins.
 These lipoproteins include low-density lipoprotein (LDL), very low-density lipoprotein (VLDL) or high-density lipoprotein (HDL).

 LDL and VLDL cholesterol are referred to as “bad” cholesterol because high levels of this cholesterol can raise your risk of heart disease.
-LDL and VLDL cholesterol can join with other substances to form a thick, hard deposit on the inside of the arteries, which can narrow the arteries and make them less flexible – a condition known as atherosclerosis (3).
+LDL and VLDL cholesterol can join with other substances on the inside of the arteries to create a thick and hard deposit, which can cause arteries to become more narrow and make them less flexible – a condition known as atherosclerosis (3).
 Buildup in these arteries that are connected to the heart and brain can reduce blood flow throughout the body and in turn can negatively impact health and lead to disease if left untreated.